ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 The main feature of the chat is real-time messaging; when a user sends a message to a target user, user can start conversation through [profile page of the user](./USER_MANAGEMENT.md#user-search-and-user-profiles) they desire to message, through search bar on the chat page, or by finding an existing conversation in the chat UI.

-Whenever user sends a message, the client sends it to the server via the [`new_message`](#protocol-new-message-client-server) WebSocket event.
+Whenever user sends a message, the client sends it to the server via the [`new_message`](#protocol-new-message-client-server) action.
 For the sender, the message is considered to be "pending", and is grayed out until the the server confirms receipt.

 <p align="center">
   <img src="../../assets/ui/chat-pending-message.png" alt="Chat - Pending message" width="480px" />